zackstout/beatles-songwriting/README.md

 ### The power of I - the one-chord trick

-- (p.
+- ✅ (p.
 36) Paperback writer, I-IV
-- Ticket to Ride
+- ✅ Ticket to Ride
-- and Everybody's got something to hide, long embellishment of the tonic
+- ✅ Everybody's got something to hide, long embellishment of the tonic

 ### The Chuck Berry rhythm

-- Simple 5 chords (2 notes)
+- Simple 5 chords (2 notes, root and fifth)

 ### The IV chord